DrJohnT/PublishDacPac/docs/Publish-DacPac.md

 ### -PreferredVersion
 Defines the preferred version of SqlPackage.exe you wish to use.
 Use 'latest' for the latest version, or do not provide the parameter at all.
-Recommed you use the latest version of SqlPackage.exe as this will deploy to all previous version of SQL Server.
+It is recommended you use the latest version of SqlPackage.exe as this will deploy to all previous version of SQL Server.

+Valid values for -Version are:

-    latest = use the latest version of SqlPackage.exe 15 = SQL Server 2019
+    latest = use the latest version of SqlPackage.exe 17 = SQL Server 2025
+    16 = SQL Server 2022
+    15 = SQL Server 2019
     14 = SQL Server 2017
     13 = SQL Server 2016